heydc7/events/archive/azure-vscode.md

 Join us in this power Bootcamp 🙌

 Before you ask we would be providing certificates and digital swags to all those who can deploy the VM.
-Join the Chat on [LinkedIN](https://www.linkedin.com/events/useazureasyourpersonalcomputerf6824242363796471808/) or [Telegram](https://t.me/joinchat/FjVuSFMYZNBkMTM9)
+Join the Chat on [LinkedIN](https://www.linkedin.com/events/useazureasyourpersonalcomputerf6824242363796471808/)

 ---